WDP Part 11: Security Considerations

 }

-}2.2 Comprehensive PII Leak Vector Analysis
+}2.2 Comprehensive PII Leak Vector Analysis#

-2.2.1 Catalog-Level Vectors (Static, High Impact)
+2.2.1 Catalog-Level Vectors (Static Content)

 | Vector | Risk | Example Violation | Mitigation |